nickmmark/ecmo-calculations/README.md

 [] allow the user to specify combinations of different cannula (e.g. VAV, VAPa, etc); this will require adding flow together cannula in parallel.
 Some interesting math and physics to think about.
 Kirchoff's laws?

+#### Vision
+Eventually this could be more than a tool to calucualte flows/pressure drops.
+By adding the `membrane lung` and `pump` to the model, we could also estimate other parameters like membrane lung efficiency, VO2, etc. This could be like a **"Digital Twin" of the ECMO patient** and would be useful for anticipating and optimizing settings.

 ## Re-circualtion Calculator
 **Recirculation** is a common issue with venovenous ECMO that occurs when oxygenated blood is withdrawn by the drainage cannula, instead of entering the patient's systemic circulation.